11 Perfect, Everyday Opportunities to Start Teaching Your Kids About Money

 The upside?
 You can use these types of setbacks to teach your kids about the importance of emergency funds.

 Explain that, even though your family has a budget, unexpected expenses are a part of life.
 So you need to prepare for them.

-And if you don’t have an emergency fund, use it as an opportunity to start one -- with the help of your child.
-Ask them to remind you to put $10 or $20 in a jar each week.
+And if you don’t have an emergency fund, use it as an opportunity to start one.

 Together, you can watch the funds pile up!

-When the license plate game inevitably gets boring, road trips are a good opportunity to talk about the costs associated with travel.
+I can’t wait for the first big road trip with my wife and kids.
+However, kids do get bored.
+When the license plate game inevitably gets old, road trips are a good opportunity to talk about the costs associated with travel.